Jacky040124/JavaCalendar/README.md

 - As a user, I want to be able to see my the tasks in need to do in a calendar view

 - As a user, I want to have my task sync to my calendar without me having to manually enter it

+- As a user, I want to be able to save my list to do. (if I choose to do so)

+- As a user, I want to be able to access the list to do I saved previous everytime I login to the app. (if I choose to do so)